ReaseRZ/IPray/README.md

 `pip install PySimpleGui`
 - If you don't install PyAudio yet.
 You can enter this command in your terminal `pip install PyAudio`
+If you don't install Psgtray yet.
+You can enter this command in your terminal `pip install psgtray`
 - If you wanna execute it in .exe file format you can use Auto-Py-To-Exe where you can found it in `pip install auto-py-to-exe`
 - Then run it with